richardvlas/Operationalizing-Machine-Learning/README.md

 The API methods is a crutial part of the documentation, as it allows us to check the structure of json file we can send to the model via POST request.

 <img src="images/swagger_api_get.PNG" width=100%>

+The figure below shows HTTP POST request parameters that specify the structure of the input message to be sent via the POST request:

 <img src="images/swagger_api_methods.PNG" width=100%>

+The next figure ilustrates the structure of successful response from POST request:

 <img src="images/swagger_api_responses.PNG" width=100%>